By Alyse Bacine

 Mental Health Issues

 Depression frequently emerges not as a chemical imbalance but as the emotional weight of carrying the unanswered question: "Why wasn't I enough?"
 Anxiety develops as the nervous system remains on high alert, constantly scanning for signs of potential rejection.
-For many, these experiences coalesce into abandonment trauma that affects nearly every aspect of emotional functioning.
+For many, these experiences coalesce into abandonment trauma in adulthood that affects nearly every aspect of emotional functioning.

 Research published in the Journal of Affective Disorders found that adults who experienced childhood abandonment show altered stress response patterns, with their bodies remaining in states of hyperarousal even in non-threatening situations¹.
 This isn't simply feeling occasionally anxious—it's a fundamental nervous system recalibration in response to early inconsistent care.

-Fear of Abandonment
+Fear of Abandonment in Relationships

 This contradiction creates hypervigilance, transforming neutral actions into perceived threats.
 A partner working late becomes evidence that they're pulling away.
-Brief periods of unavailability feel catastrophic rather than regular.
+Brief periods of unavailability feel catastrophic rather than routine.
 Healthy independence in a relationship feels like impending desertion.

-"At the core of relationship challenges for those with early abandonment experiences lies the persistent fear that history will repeat itself," explains Dr. Ellen Young, trauma specialist at Columbia University²."
-The adults I work with often feel like they're constantly waiting for the other shoe to drop, even in otherwise secure relationships."
+‘At the core of relationship challenges for those with early abandonment experiences lies the persistent insecurity in relations,’ explains Dr. Ellen Young, trauma specialist at Columbia University².
+"The adults I work with often feel like they're constantly waiting for the other shoe to drop, even in otherwise secure relationships."

 Insecure Attachment Styles